If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 If you are working with a health care professional, follow their instructions on how long and when to use your light box.

-But if you are attempting this on your own, CET has put together a self-assessment questionnaire to help you determine your circadian rhythm type and the optimal time of day for your light therapy sessions.
+But if you are attempting this on your own, CET has put together a few self-assessment questionnaires, including one to help you determine your circadian rhythm type, the type of SAD treatment most likely to work for you, and the optimal time of day for your light therapy sessions.

 A little-known remedy that works much like light box therapy is to wake up with a dawn simulator.